vudaian24/cafe-app/README.md

 > - Authentication and Authorization

-Merge pull request #123 from feature-branch
+Merge pull request #456 from hotfix-branch

-[Feature/Issue/Improvement]

-- Add new feature XYZ for better user experience
+[Issue/Problem]

-- Fix issue ABC to improve application stability
+- Fix critical bug causing application crash on user login
-- Implement enhancement DEF to optimize performance

 [Details]

+- Resolved issue by updating authentication logic in AuthService
+- Fixed null pointer exception in UserSessionManager
-- New component XYZComponent added to handle feature XYZ
+- Added error handling to gracefully handle authentication failures
-- Bug fixes applied to resolve issue ABC and prevent recurrence
-- Code refactoring performed to enhance readability and maintainability
-- Performance optimization achieved through implementation of DEF

 [Dependencies]

-- Updated library X to version 2.0.0 for compatibility with new features
-- Added library Y to provide additional functionality for feature XYZ
+- No new dependencies introduced

 [Tests]

-- New unit tests written to ensure proper functionality of XYZ feature
-- Integration tests updated to cover bug fixes and new features
+- Wrote unit tests to cover bug fixes and edge cases
-- Performance tests conducted to validate optimization improvements
+- Conducted manual testing on staging environment to verify fix

 [Notes]

-- Reviewed and approved by team members A, B, and C
+- Reviewed and approved by team members X and Y
-- Merged with main branch using squash and merge strategy
+- Merged with main branch using fast-forward strategy